CJParkNW/archiving_repos/README.md

     - requests v.2.25.1
     - pandas v.2.2.3

-## Video Walkthrough
-- Please navigate to cpark_video_explanation.mp4 for a recording regarding this application and key parts of the code.

 ## Future Steps
 Originally, this web-app was planned with more user interaction which could not be implemented due to limitations in code and time constraints.
 - Primarily, I was interested in being able to add options for filtering and a dropdown menu for selecting a repository to deep dive into.
 This would allow for a user to review what repositories should be archived or not directly from the UI rather than having to reload it through the code itself.